-Figure 3-2: Control Panel
+Figure 3-2: Control Panel (pre-2007)

 The control panel is the central location of main power control, alarm speaker, and if so equipped, ultrasonic cleaner/dryer power lights, as well as any cooling fan power dials.
-The PC keyboard/mouse pad and USB port are also here.
+The PC keyboard and mouse are also here.